shneka-swamy/P2pConnection/app/src/main/java/com/example/p2pconnection/ReadMe.md

 2. What is suppress SetTestI18n compression and why must it be done.
 In setUri
 3. A part of the onClick is not completed and requires the completion of FileTransfer

+*** In the Main Activity code:
+1. manager and fragment cannot be null.
+This can be changed if required.

+*** In the Listener code:
+1. the else part of isConnected is not added -- is this required

+** In XML files:
+1. Inside menu action_items the images must be changed (all are kept to machine to check the working)